Avi197/Vietnamese-Word-Vectors/README.md

 [Fasttext model](https://drive.google.com/open?id=1ktHmHxoqV1iab3vWDeRmiGDg9v9hGshF)

+Tokenized using VncoreNLP

+In English, the majority of words are 1 complete token In Vietnamese, it's the opposite, 1 token can be a word, or 2, or even 3 e.g:
+Beat - đánh
+Fight - đánh_nhau

 One problem in embedding Vietnamese is most of the words standalone have multiple meaning, and usually make more specific sense in phrases
 -> hard to evaluate model